Adverbial Modifier in Declarative Sentence

 The placement of adverbial modifiers in declarative sentences can vary based on their types.
-Here’s a breakdown of the typical order and placement for various types of adverbial modifiers:
+Here’s a breakdown of the typical order and placement of various types of adverbial modifiers:

 Adverbs of Frequency: